 - Earn the confidence of the employer

-Always remember if you trust yourself then others would trust you too.
-Self confidence is very much required.
+Always remember if you trust yourself then others will trust you too.
+Self-confidence is very much required.
 Believe in yourself and you can surely nail it.
-Keep working hard and luck would surely favour you.
+Keep working hard and luck will surely favour you.
 Remember – God helps those who help themselves.

-I sincerely wish you loads of luck for the interview.
+I sincerely wish you loads of luck with the interview.